Linouth/ShockAudio/README.md

 This firmware is used to make a network/bluetooth speaker using an ESP32.
 Plan is to make a custom PCB as well.

 ### Todo
-This Branch
+This Branch:
 - [ ] Test changes made in this new branch
 - [ ] Fix bugs found during testing

 General:
 - [ ] Sources should write directly to the context buffer, not first write to an intermediate buffer.
-This will safe quite some memory.
+    - This will safe quite some memory.
 - [ ] Split mixer, so that it only mixes the data, not send it to the renderer.
   Or at least return the data somehow.
     - This is required to stream the data to other sinks as well.